gretarmark/gretarmark.github.io/_posts/2026-06-20-LMI-Lyapunov.md

 ## Why LMIs Became So Important

-Over the past few decades, researchers discovered that many control design problems can be expressed as LMIs.
+The Lyapunov inequality was originally developed as a stability test, but researchers later discovered that many control design problems could be written in a similar form.

 Examples include:

-- Stability analysis
+* Stability analysis
-- State-feedback control
+* State-feedback controller design
-- Observer design
+* Observer design
-- Robust control
+* Robust control
-- Gain scheduling
+* Gain scheduling
-- Model Predictive Control (MPC)
+* Model Predictive Control (MPC)
-- $$H_{\infty}$$ control
+* $$H_{\infty}$$ control

 The key advantage is that LMIs define **convex optimization problems**.

+Convex optimization is particularly attractive because every local optimum is also a global optimum.

-Convex problems have a single global optimum and can be solved efficiently using modern semidefinite programming solvers.
+Unlike many nonlinear optimization problems, convex problems can be solved efficiently and reliably using modern semidefinite programming solvers.

-This combination of strong mathematical guarantees and computational efficiency has made LMIs one of the foundational tools of modern control engineering.
+As computing power increased during the 1990s and 2000s, LMIs became one of the central mathematical tools in control engineering and optimization.

+Today, many advanced control algorithms can be viewed as extensions of the same idea that Lyapunov introduced more than a century ago.

 ---